btarg/TwitchVsMinecraft2/README.md

 [See the documentation if you are making modifications to the code.](https://icrazyblaze.github.io/TwitchVsMinecraft2/)

-# Codebase Rewrite
+# Forge version
-This version is being re-written to work with Minecraft 1.15.2 and above.
+This version of the mod is designed to work with Minecraft Forge 1.16.3.

 # How it works
 This mod integrates [PircBotX](https://github.com/pircbotx/pircbotx), a Java IRC API.
 It uses PircBotX to connect to Twitch's IRC server and read a Twitch channel's chat.
 Every time a new chat message is recieved that isn't blacklisted and starts with the chosen prefix, it is added to a list.
 Every 30 seconds (this can be changed), a random message from the list is chosen, and if it's a valid command, e.g. "!creeper", the list of new chat messages will be cleared, the timer will restart and the command will be executed.
 A list of commands is available on the CurseForge page.